kj-jondell/Diabetes-Synth/readme.md

 * [sc-200322-231835](https://soundcloud.com/k-j-jondell/sc-200322-231835)

 ## Upcoming
-Instead of using sclang as an intermediary, Python will do all parsing and send osc messages to scsynth straight!
+Instead of using sclang as an intermediary, C++ standalone (with Python bindings) will do all parsing and send osc messages to scsynth straight!

 ### NOTE
 `scsynth` must be in $PATH!
 Add in `~/.bashrc` or `~/.bash_profile`